frasermarlow/singer-getting-started/README.md

 Simply copy and paste the instruction in, without the *$*, which indicates a system prompt.
 So in the example above, type or copy/paste `cd ~`.

-In the Windows command prompt interface we're using, paste doesn't work.
-Once you copy a command from this tutorial, you can typically use the right mouse button to paste into the command window.
+In the Windows command prompt interface we're using, the '_paste_' funcyion will not work.
+Once you copy a command from this tutorial, you can instead use the right-mouse button to paste into the command window.

 Also in the shell, any characters after the hash character (`#`) is a comment.
 You'll occasionally see comments those after a command in this guide to add context.